CertiKProject/zkwasm-fv/README.md

 ## Machine Model

-The Coq development can divided into two parts: a translation into Coq of the relevant zkWasm circuits (all the files with names ending in `Model.v`), and the correctness proofs about those circuits (the other files).
+The Coq development can be divided into two parts: a translation into Coq of the relevant zkWasm circuits (all the files with names ending in `Model.v`), and the correctness proofs about those circuits (the other files).

 The model files were produced by translating the zkWasm code by hand.
 Our approach is a shallow embedding into Coq.
-Each of the Halo2 tables are postulated as `Parameter`s, e.g. we assume there is some function `bit_table_values` which maps each (column, row) pair to the contents of a cell in the BitTable.
+Each of the Halo2 tables are postulated as `Parameter`s, e.g. we assume there is some function `bit_table_values` which maps each (column, row) pair to the contents of a cell in the `bit_table`.
 The circuits are then translated as a set `Axioms` about properties that the table satisfies.

 ```coq
 Inductive bit_table_cols :=